-I have always believed that we are learning every day and taken the opportunity to make small changes to my own practice if I notice that we should be doing something differently and encourage my teams to do the same.
-This requires us to be open to the concept that the world is not black and white, or that there is a right or wrong way and have seen how we place a defensive wall around ourselves if we do not adopt a flexible mindset.
+This requires us to be open to the concept that the world is not black and white, or that there is a right or wrong way to do things.
+We often place a defensive wall around ourselves if we do not adopt a flexible mindset as we often confuse disagreement with rejection.

-A wicked problem is another area of entrepreneurial opportunity.
+A wicked problem is an entrepreneurial opportunity.

-They are a problem that’s difficult to solve—normally because of its complex and interconnected nature.
+They are a problem that’s difficult to solve, normally because of its complex and interconnected nature.
 Wicked problems lack clarity in both their aims and solutions and are subject to real-world constraints which hinder risk-free attempts to find a solution.

 What are wicked problems in healthcare?